Power Saver Rewards Program

 - Be a residential electric customer with a smart meter within SDG&E’s territory.

-- Not be a participant of other SDG&E energy incentive programs such as AC Saver, Capacity Bidding or a third-party program.
+- Not be a participant of other SDG&E energy incentive programs such as Capacity Bidding or a third-party program.
 (Note: If you later enroll in these programs, you will be automatically unenrolled from the Power Saver Rewards Program.)

 - Residential customers participating in Community Choice Aggregator (CCA) or Direct Access (DA) are eligible for the program.